* Hal Barron to join GSK as head of research on Jan. 1

 The appointment of Barron will stoke speculation that cancer may soon be confirmed as a third official therapy focus, given his role in overseeing a range of blockbuster cancer drugs at Roche, including Avastin, Tarceva and Perjeta.

-She declined to comment any further on the dividend or her potential interest in Pfizer's consumer health division, beyond noting that the U.S. company had yet to make a definitive decision on selling the unit.
+She declined to comment any further on the dividend or her potential interest in Pfizer's consumer health division, beyond noting the U.S. company had yet to make a definitive decision on selling the unit.

 Barron is Walmsley's third key appointment, following her hiring of Luke Miels from AstraZeneca as head of pharmaceuticals and former Wal-Mart Stores executive Karenann Terrell as chief digital and technology officer.